-In terms of these products that feel these shelves: who wanted a Lada when suddenly you could buy a VW?
+In terms of these products that fill these shelves: who wanted a Lada when suddenly you could buy a VW?
 Or that crummy arcade game when there was Nintendo?
-There was no longer a large demand for goods largely considered to be inferior to their Western counterparts.
+There was no longer a great demand for goods largely considered inferior to their Western counterparts.

 The Soviet system of government was gone, for better or worse, and so too was the material culture that had defined Russian life for generations.